apache/xmlbeans/samples/vxsdb/README.txt

 --------------------------------------------------------------------------------

-Vxsdb is a XmlBeans sample application which derives a Jakarta Commons SQL data model from an xml schema.
+Vxsdb is a XmlBeans sample application which derives a Apache DB DdlUtils data model from an xml schema.
 It was conceived from things I have learned from using XmlBeans and talking to people at the ASF conference.
 Vxsdb uses Jakarta Velocity as its templating engine.